alifrb/alifrb/README.md

 - 👋 Hi, I’m @alifrb
-- 👀 I’m interested in Frontend Development
+- 👀 I’m a Frontend Developer
 - 🌱 I’m currently learning React/Redux
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Frontend Projects
-- 📫 How to reach me ...
+- 📫 Email : ali.frh92@gmail.com

 <!---
 alifrb/alifrb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.